Twenty Bucks: Plot

 Waitress and aspiring writer Emily Adams shows up at the police precinct with boyfriend Neil to claim a box of items the police recovered.
 The police officer unwittingly includes the $20 bill among the other items.
 After flying out of the box from the back seat of Emily's convertible, the bill floats around town, and is picked up by a homeless man who uses it to buy groceries.
 Angeline is again unable to buy a lottery ticket, this time due to a fault with the cashier's computer.
 The bill is given as change to a wealthy woman who uses it to snort cocaine off the back of her stretch limousine, although she leaves it on her car, where it is picked up by her drug dealer.

 The drug dealer also runs a day camp for youth, and he puts the bill into a fish where it is caught by a teen who has it converted to quarters and uses them to call a phone sex hotline in a bowling alley.
 The bowling alley owner gives the bill to his lover and tells him to go out and have fun.
 The owner's lover then encounters Sam, who is loitering in a daze behind the bowling alley.
 Sam turns down an offer of the $20 bill, not knowing it is the cause of his downfall.
-The owner's lover then uses it to play bingo at a church, where the priest is portrayed by Spaulding Gray.
+The owner's lover then uses it to play bingo at a church, where the priest is portrayed by Spalding Gray.
 Emily's father, Bruce, also plays bingo and receives the bill as change before dying of a heart attack.

 At the mortuary, the mortician gives the family Bruce's personal effects, including his wallet with the $20 bill.
 Emily eventually looks in the wallet and finds the $20 bill in the wallet together with a copy of her first published short story.
 Her mother Ruth explains that Bruce also wanted to be a writer.
 Emily decides to go to Europe.
 At the airport, she explains her decision to her brother Gary, and she melodramatically rips up the bill in front of him (Gary was a witness to one of Jimmy & Frank's robberies).
 Sam is also at the airport, waiting for a flight to Europe and having a drink with Jack, with the two clearing up the misunderstanding over the $20 bill on good terms.
 Sam finds a piece of the ripped up bill and uses it as a bookmark, but it falls out without him noticing it as Sam and Emily walk toward their gate, both striking up a conversation.
 A title reading "The End" is derailed by Angeline collecting pieces of the bill.